1996–97 Miami Heat season: Regular season

-Tim Hardaway led the Heat with 20.3 points, 8.6 assists and 1.9 steals per game, and also led them with 203 three-point field goals, and was named to the All-NBA First Team, while Alonzo Mourning averaged 19.8 points, 9.9 rebounds and 2.9 blocks per game.
-In addition, second-year guard Voshon Lenard showed improvement becoming the team's starting shooting guard at mid-season, averaging 12.3 points per game and contributing 183 three-point field goals, while Majerle contributed 10.8 points per game, but only played just 36 games due to a back injury, and Brown provided the team with 9.5 points and 8.4 rebounds per game, and was named to the NBA All-Defensive Second Team.
-Off the bench, Austin, who played as backup center, averaged 9.7 points and 5.8 rebounds per game, and was named the NBA Most Improved Player of the Year, and Keith Askins contributed 4.9 points and 3.5 rebounds per game.
+Tim Hardaway averaged 20.3 points, 8.6 assists and 1.9 steals per game, and led the Heat with 203 three-point field goals, and was named to the All-NBA First Team, while Alonzo Mourning averaged 19.8 points, 9.9 rebounds and 2.9 blocks per game, and Mashburn provided the team with 13.4 points, 5.6 rebounds, 3.5 assists and 1.3 steals per game in 32 games after the trade.
+In addition, second-year guard Voshon Lenard showed improvement becoming the team's starting shooting guard at mid-season, averaging 12.3 points per game and contributing 183 three-point field goals, while Majerle contributed 10.8 points and 1.5 steals per game, but only played just 36 games due to a back injury, and Brown provided with 9.5 points and 8.4 rebounds per game, and was named to the NBA All-Defensive Second Team.
+Off the bench, Austin, who played a role as backup center, averaged 9.7 points and 5.8 rebounds per game, and was named the NBA Most Improved Player of the Year, and Keith Askins contributed 4.9 points and 3.5 rebounds per game.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Hardaway and Mourning were both selected for the 1997 NBA All-Star Game, as members of the Eastern Conference All-Star team; however, Mourning did not participate due to a foot injury, in which he missed 16 games this season.
 Hardaway also finished in fourth place in Most Valuable Player voting, while Mourning finished in twelfth place; Lenard finished in fourth place in Most Improved Player voting, while Hardaway finished tied in twelfth place, and Austin finished tied in seventh place in Sixth Man of the Year voting.

-In the Eastern Conference First Round of the 1997 NBA playoffs, the Heat won their first ever NBA playoff series by defeating their in-state rivals, the Orlando Magic in five games.
-In the Eastern Conference Semi-finals, they faced off against the New York Knicks, the previous team that Riley had served as head coach.
+The Heat finished 25th in the NBA in home-game attendance, with an attendance of 615,160 at the Miami Arena during the regular season, which was the fifth-lowest in the league.